 If you apply together as a couple using the joint account, you do not need to show double the economic solvency values and can show the amount for one person plus the lower amount for the dependent applicant, as described in the previous question.

-See also: Applying for Permanent Residency as a couple
+See also: Guide to applying for residency in Mexico as a couple

 Do I need to show the full account statements or just the summary balances?